Combined Free and Forced Convection

 Additional contributions by: Rachael L. Baumann and John L. Falconer

 (University of Colorado Boulder, Department of Chemical and Biological Engineering)

 This Demonstration shows parameters that lead to combined forced and free convection over a flat plate.
 The conventional range where free and forced convection are combined is .
-A combined equation was used to calculate the Nusselt number for all velocities, where:
+A combined equation was used to calculate the Nusselt number for all velocities:

-, Prandtl number ( and are approximated by fitting an equation to a range of known and numbers at corresponding temperatures for air)
+where is acceleration due to gravity, is the thermal expansion coefficient (approximated as ), is the air temperature, is plate temperature and is the Prandtl number ( and are approximated by fitting an equation to a range of known values of and at corresponding temperatures for air).